 With the Cefalo, you could have the best of both worlds to commute, easily park in the city, and to still be able to carry stuff around when you need it.
 Some versions could be designed to carry bikes, others to carry heavier or longer materials.
 The idea is to create an SUV vehicle that can change shape easily.
 Who knows—maybe one day this idea will evolve into a product line.

-The Cefalo concept was developed in collaboration with Clarck McCune, an Industrial Designer from Dallas, Texas, USA.
+The Cefalo concept was developed in August 2016 by Charles Bombardier in collaboration with Clarck McCune, an Industrial Designer from Dallas, Texas, USA.
 Clark graduated with a bachelor’s degree from the University of Tulsa.
 He currently works as a design director.